Achilles Ruptures

 Whether surgical or nonsurgical treatment is best is highly dependent upon the patient’s age, activity level, medical conditions, goals, priorities, and personal and professional demands.
 Dr. Bohl will take as much time as you need to educate you regarding these two options.
 The decision regarding which course to follow is completely yours.

-The theory behind surgical treatment of Achilles tendon ruptures is that by bringing the ends of the tendon together, you restore the natural length and tension of the gastrocnemius and soleus muscles.
+Surgical treatment of Achilles tendon ruptures brings the ends of the tendon together, restoring the natural length and tension of the gastrocnemius and soleus muscles.
 This optimizes the potential strength of those muscles and allows them to operate at full capacity for the rest of your life.
 Potential advantages of surgical treatment include greater plantarflexion strength and a lower re-rupture rate.
 However, the patient should note that this is a hotly debated area of foot and ankle surgery, and the decision on how to proceed should be informed by a full understanding of the risks of surgery as well.

-Achilles tendons are traditionally repaired through a 3-inch surgical incision on the back of the heel.
-Strong non-absorbable suture is used to pull the top part of the tendon back down to the bottom part of the tendon.
-Tension of the muscle is compared to the other side for a perfect match.
-The repair is reinforced with additional absorbable suture.
-The ankle is splinted and Willits accelerated rehabilitation protocol is initiated — 2 weeks in a splint, 4 weeks in a boot with a heel lift, and 4 weeks in a boot without a heel lift.
+The procedure takes about 30 minutes.
+Patients go home the same day.
+Following surgery, the ankle is splinted and the Willits accelerated rehabilitation protocol is initiated — 2 weeks in a splint, 3 weeks in a boot with a heel lift, and 5 weeks in a boot without a heel lift.
 Physical therapy is started 2 weeks after surgery.

-Missed achilles ruptures, re-ruptures, and delay in treatment
+Missed achilles ruptures, re-ruptures, and delays in treatment

 Achilles tendon ruptures that do not receive treatment within the first few weeks of injury result in healing with a gap between tendon ends.
 Re-rupture has a similar effect.
 As a result, the gastrocnemius and soleus are shortened and unable to exert their normal plantarflexion force on the ankle.
 Patients may have plantarflexion weakness and difficulty with walking, running, jumping, and activities of daily living.